kolkhis/tech-notes/git/branches.md

 # or, use the refspec delete syntax
 git push origin :branch-name
 ```
-This only removes the branch `origin/feature/branch-name` on GitHub.
+This only removes the branch `branch-name` on GitHub.

 - The `:branch-name` syntax is the **refspec delete form**.
     - It means "push 'nothing' to `branch-name`," which instructs the remote to